spazziale/pokemmo-flatpak-manifest/README.md

 # Legal

-The PokeMMO app itself lgoso and images are proprietary (closed source).
+The PokeMMO app itself and images are proprietary (closed source).
 This Flatpak is not verified by, affiliated with, or supported by the PokeMMO Team.